heenathaker/github-use-resources/README.md

   * these should be created to best meet the needs of indivudual projects and is not a one size fits all
 * Not all staff need accounts / access, only those contributing / wanting to contribute
   * Pull Requests (PR) can still be made to open repositories even if a user is not a member of the team / organization
+* Coding / Committing practices should be based on the repository / team practices and not necessarily at the organization level
+  * My first thought is that this would be too difficault to address at such a high level.
+Each project will have it's own requirements and languages have their own best practices (e.g. line endings, spaces vs. tabs, branch edicate, PRs, etc).
+Also, some users may be posting non-code products (e.g. this document itself) which will follow differnt rules / practices.